skofic/data-dictionary-service/README.md

 *The current user must have the `dict` role*.

 Provide an array of term records in the request body, if the service succeeds, [`200`], it will return the newly created terms.
 When inserting the records, the operation is executed transactionally in an all-or-nothing fashion.
+The service may return the [`202`] status: in that case there are no actual errors, but the validation procedure has modified some records, which means it has to be checked by the sender.

 The service may return the following errors: